vinpereira/nodejs-rethinkdb-votesystem/README.md

 There are a lot of improvements to be made, but the core idea here is to learn how to use RethinkDB's API and how to create a real-time application.

-## Programming Language and libraries used to solve the problems
+## Programming Language and libraries used

   - Node.js v8.1.2